Online Mathematics Courses at South Dakota State University

 Differences between High School and College Classes:

 - Start Date: SDSU classes may start before the High School semester begins.
-To find the start date for the semester, check the academic calendar link on this page: https://www.sdstate.edu/academics/academic-calendar.
+To find the start date for the semester, check the academic calendar.
 You should ensure that you have access to a computer and internet (outside of school) to begin classes on time.

 - Due dates are set in stone: There is a schedule of due dates provided in the syllabus and you are expected to complete these assignments by the due date.
-Early make-ups (before the due date) are allowed for University/ High School Absences, such as: participating in HS/University sporting event or class trip.
-Note that this doesn’t include vacations, illness, injury, work, etc. The only exception to this is exams- exceptions must be approved by the instructor and documentation is required.
+Early make-ups (before the due date) are allowed for verified excused absences such as: illness, death in the family, school related excused absence, high school block scheduling conflict, etc. Note that this doesn’t include vacations, visiting family/friends, work, etc. Documentation for excused absences is required and must be approved by the instructor.
 (More information on this can be found in the syllabus.)

-- You follow SDState’s school calendar: Your HS may have days off that we do not and vice versa.
+- You follow SDState’s school calendar: Your High School may have days off that we do not and vice versa.
 Although you may not have school (vacation, snow day, etc.) you must still do what is expected on the provided class calendar.

 - Grade information is confidential: We are not allowed to discuss student’s grades with anyone except the student and the school representative.
 Students have access to their current grade at all times during the semester through the gradebook in the online homework program.
-The final grade is posted on WebAdvisor.sdstate.edu under ‘Academic Profile’.
 This class does not use midterm grading.
+Contact your instructor if your high school requires a midterm grade.

 Exam Information: (more information will be provided later on a proctor form.)